 Serious injuries matched to police reports

-A person identified in a police crash report who is matched to a hospital stay that is not an ED-only admission (unless that ended in a transfer interstate, to private hospital or other medical facility) containing an injury diagnosis on the same day or day after the crash and did not die within 30 days; or linked to an icare (Insurance & Care NSW) participant record.
+A person identified in the police crash report data (casualty or traffic unit controller) matched to a hospital stay that is not an ED-only admission (unless that ended in a transfer interstate, to private hospital or other medical facility) containing an injury diagnosis on the same day or the day after a crash and did not die within 30 days of the crash; or linked to a Lifetime Care participant record.

 Serious injuries not matched to police reports

-A person not matched to a police crash report but has been identified as having an injury on a public road or injury on a traffic-public road for the hospital stay that is not an ED-only admission (unless that ended in a transfer interstate, to private hospital or other medical facility).
+A person not matched to a police report but has been identified as having an injury on a public road or injury on a traffic-public road for the hospital stay that is not an ED-only admission (unless that ended in a transfer interstate, to private hospital or other medical facility).